Stop Holding Back (SHB) is a new personal development programme based in London, for people who stammer.

 What does it do?

-Stop Holding Back (SHB) is a personal development charity that aims to help people who stammer aged 21-35 realise their full potential in their career and personal life.
+Stop Holding Back (SHB), founded in 2017, is a personal development charity that aims to help people who stammer aged 18-35 realise their full potential in their career and personal life.
 It takes a holistic approach, tackling both dysfluent speech and the commonly associated fears and anxieties.

 Note: SHB does not aim to make people who stammer appear fluent.